 - The Line Color and Text Color sliders allow you to increase or reduce the intensity of the black (or white, if inverted) for the lines and the text respectively.

-The Print over multiple pages option allows you control over the print settings for your layout, since you will most likely not be printing your layout with an industrial poster-sized printer.
+The Create multiple pages option allows you control over the print settings for your layout since you will most likely not be printing your layout with an industrial poster-sized printer.
 Here you can make adjustments to match your printer paper and settings.

 - The Save Billboard button will save the billboard to your computer per your current settings, in whichever format you have selected.